March 21, 2019 The cost of sending your kids to a Melbourne private school explained

 These are hard to put exact figures on, but I’d argue you should account for an additional $5-6K a year at a minimum.

 Have a baby on the way?
 The time to start getting the jump on their education is to start squirrelling away is right now.
 I’ll give you an example as to how I’d approach it.
 Let’s start with an upfront investment of $5K and contribute $200 every month over the next 12 years.
 By compounding your return over that time, by the time they’re 12, you’ll have $48,452 to put towards their education.
 Now, that won’t pay for everything, but, hey, it’ll be a great start, particularly if you opt for a lesser-known, less expensive private school.
-You can read more about the magic of compounding interest right here.
+You can read more about how we help families prepare for the cost of private schools here.